 The stock market is the first thing many people think of when they hear the word "investments."
 But it's not the only option to grow your wealth.

-There is a wide range of investments that can help diversify your portfolio and set you up to meet your long-term goals.
+A wide range of investments can help diversify your portfolio and prepare you to meet your long-term goals.

 From looking at REITs to peer-to-peer lending to commodities and even cryptocurrencies, here are 15 investments that could help add diversification and risk protection to your investment portfolio.